meap158/Pleco-Collection/README.md

 3. Tap “Add Existing”.
 Select your user dictionary database file.

-In order to enable the ability to import user dictionaries, you must already have bought the flashcards feature in Pleco.
+Note: In order to enable the ability to import user dictionaries, you must already have bought the flashcards feature in Pleco.